Computable dyadic subbases and $\mathbf{T}^\omega$-representations of compact sets: Abstract

 \section{Abstract}

 We explore representing the compact subsets of a given represented space by infinite sequences over Plotkin's $\T$.
-We show that compact Hausdorff spaces with a proper dyadic subbase admit representations of their compact subsets in such a way that compact sets are essentially underspecified points.
-We can even ensure that a name of an $n$-element compact set contains at most $n$ occurrences of $\bot$.
+We show that computably compact computable metric spaces admit representations of their compact subsets in such a way that compact sets are essentially underspecified points.
+We can even ensure that a name of an $n$-element compact set contains $n$ occurrences of $\bot$.
+We undergo this study effectively and show that such a $\T^\omega$-representation is effectively obtained from structures of computably compact computable metric spaces.
+As an application, we prove some statements about the Weihrauch degree of closed choice for finite subsets of computably compact computable metric spaces.

+Along the way, we introduce the notion of a computable dyadic subbase, and prove that every computably compact computable metric space admits a proper computable dyadic subbase.